Browser SSH Terminal Web UI

 - Customer support — Provide temporary shell access to support engineers via session tokens.

-SSH from any browser
+Remote shell from any browser

 Open Dashboard TCP & SSH →